Arnesfield/rollup-plugin-output-size/README.md

 Type: `boolean`<br>
 Default: `false`

-Display the byte size instead of the human-readable size for both the output info and [`summary`](#summary) output.
+Displays the byte size instead of the human-readable size for both the output info and [`summary`](#summary) output.

 ### hide

 Type: `boolean | OutputType[]`<br>
 Default: `false`

-Disable output types display.
+Disables output types display.

 Set to `true` to disable output for all output types, or set an array to specify which output types will not be displayed.